 WHAT IS A SCHEDULE OF CONDITION?

-A Schedule of Condition is a detailed recording of a properties condition which is usually retained to use at a future time to establish the previous condition of the premises.
-It is typically included within a Lease to limit Tenant’s repairing obligations to the condition of the property at Lease commencement.
+A Schedule of Condition is a detailed recording of a property’s condition which is usually retained to use at a future time to establish the previous condition of the premises.
+The survey is typically included within a Lease to limit Tenant’s repairing obligations to the condition of the property at Lease commencement.

 To fully record the condition of a building a text and photographic Schedule of Condition is recommended, also known as a Full Schedule of Condition.
 This would typically include a general description of a property, a detailed tabular schedule which would document the form of construction and condition of each building element, supported by a photographic record to give evidence.

 To fully record all aspects of the property we sometimes prepare a video of the premises or include certain video elements of certain defects, for example to illustrate loose fixings, a dripping pipe or loose cladding.
 Specialist information can also be included in a schedule to fully record a buildings condition, for example a CCTV Survey of the underground drains, an electrical test report of the electrical system, an engineer’s report on the lifts etc.